-- The consequences will define the frequency, intensity and/or duration of a behavior.
-Reinforcers and inhibitors are used for.
+The consequences will define a behavior's frequency, intensity, and/or duration.
+Reinforcers and inhibitors are used.

-Note 2: I have heard some claims about the neuroscience perspective, that writes about “reward learning”.
-Although we all have the right to choose how we want to approach the subject, it is important to know that when we are modifying behaviors, we are using “behaviorism”, not neuroscience.
+Note 2: I have heard some claims about the neuroscience perspective that writes about “reward learning.”
+Although we all have the right to choose how we want to approach the subject, it is essential to know that when we modify behaviors, we use “behaviorism,” not neuroscience.
 If so, please have the kindness to send me which neuroscience techniques are used for it.

 Note 3: I don’t understand the current rejection of behaviorism or the behavior itself.
 Has this approach become less lucrative or trendy?
 Although we all have the right to choose how we want to approach the subject, it is essential to know that, as I said above, when we are modifying behaviors, we are using “behaviorism” that is not only limited to Skinner or Pavlov.
-There are several theories of learning, which the major are: Functionalistic (Thorndike, Skinner, Hull), Associationistic (Pavlov, Guthrie, Estes), Cognitive (Gestalt theory, Piaget, Tolman, Bandura), Neurophysiological (Hebb) and Evolutionary (Bolles).
+There are several theories of learning.
+The majors are Functionalistic (Thorndike, Skinner, Hull), Associationistic (Pavlov, Guthrie, Estes), Cognitive (Gestalt theory, Piaget, Tolman, Bandura), Neurophysiological (Hebb), and Evolutionary (Bolles).

 Note: Resulting from all his linguistic experience throughout the world, Dr. Roger Abrantes (2013) suggested the use of the word “inhibitor” rather than “punishment” in his book “The 20 Principles All Animal Trainers Should Know”.
-When translated directly from the English to the other languages, especially Latin languages, “punishment” also has religious connotations.
+When translated directly from English to other languages, especially Latin, “punishment” also has religious connotations.

 Note 2: This can sound a bit of contradiction with the rewards/reinforcer term.
 Not exactly.
-As a Latin language origin speaker, I understand and agree with the “inhibitor” term, since “punishment” has a punitive/aggressive meaning, and some religious connotation when translated.
+As a Latin language origin speaker, I agree with the “inhibitor” term since “punishment” has a punitive/aggressive meaning and some religious connotations when translated.
 Inhibitors not.
-They are described in behaviorism (e.g: Pavlovian Conditioned Inhibition) with a similar meaning as “punishment” in the Skinnerian view.
+They are described in behaviorism (e.g., Pavlovian Conditioned Inhibition) with a similar meaning as “punishment” in the Skinnerian view.
 The same doesn’t happen with “reinforcer” and “reward” when translated.

-- Reinforcers and inhibitors are conditionals, which means, they are always subjected to three distinct conditions: (1) the individual, (2) the behavior, (3) the moment.
+Reinforcers and inhibitors are conditionals, which means, they are constantly subjected to three distinct conditions: (1) the individual, (2) the behavior, and (3) the moment.

-- An aversive causes avoidance of something, a situation or behavior through the use of an unpleasant stimulus.
-Therefore, any kind of material or technique can be aversive as long as it causes discomfort or avoidance to the individual.
+An aversive causes avoidance of something, a situation, or behavior through the use of an unpleasant stimulus.
+Therefore, any material or technique can be aversive if it causes discomfort or avoidance to the individual.

-Note 2: By definition, all animal trainers use reinforcers and inhibitors and aversives, since we cannot control 100% the environment and it is the receptor (dog, horse, etc.) that will say if the consequence is a reinforcer or inhibitor in the present conditions.
-Training based on 100% reinforcements or 100% inhibitors is something technically impossible, biologically unnatural (relation of the costs x benefits of the organisms and ESS) and a mistake to all who believe it and can make with it slogans, marketing campaigns or using argumentum ad verecundiam.
-That’s a fact that all behavioral science students know, even if they don’t admit it or using other words to describe it.
+Note 2: By definition, all animal trainers use reinforcers and inhibitors and aversives since we cannot control 100% of the environment, and it is the receptor (dog, horse, etc.) that will say if the consequence is a reinforcer or inhibitor in the present conditions.
+Training based on 100% reinforcements or 100% inhibitors is technically impossible, biologically unnatural (relation of the costs x benefits of the organisms and ESS), and a mistake to all who believe it and can make with it slogans, marketing campaigns, or using argumentum ad verecundiam.
+That’s a fact that all behavioral science students know, even if they don’t admit it or use other words to describe it.
 But that’s not the question here.
 The subject here it’s about choices and how we want to have a relationship with (our own and) other species.
 The way I communicate with other species, I will show below.
 This way, it is my choice.

 Note 3: About some studies and training techniques:

 1- A study doesn’t prove anything.
 Science is a process, not a conclusion.
-A study shows a result based on the hypothesis and methods used in a specific situation, which creates more questions for further studies.
+A study shows a result based on the hypothesis and methods used in a specific situation, creating more questions for further studies.
 We should be careful with the language used when promoting them.

-2- All the papers I’ve researched, and I invite you to do the same, I never found the qualifications or experience of the trainers (very important for a study, since everyone can say that is a trainer), and an individual observation of the dog’s daily environment, their routines, etc. Some of the studies have a lack of this information, are based on the owner’s opinion, observation in a close study place (comparative psychology), or in environments with previous associations.
+2- In all the papers I’ve researched, and I invite you to do the same, I never found the qualifications or experience of the trainers (essential for a study, since everyone can say that is a trainer), and an individual observation of the dog’s daily environment, their routines, etc. Some studies lack this information based on the owner’s opinion, observation in a close study place (comparative psychology), or in environments with previous associations.

 Learning and emotions

-This trend is being used even by academic experts and in professional courses as (another) an “absolute truth.”
-This “of course theory” worries me much more about the level of limitation for individual thinking and questioning that creates, and how the science is being placed in a place that didn’t reach yet.
+This trend is used by academic experts and in professional courses as (another) an “absolute truth.”
+This “of course theory” worries me much more about the level of limitation for individual thinking and questioning that creates and how the science is being placed in a place that didn’t reach yet.

-I’ll give you basic neuroscience and behaviouristic perspective about the emotions.
+I’ll give you fundamental neuroscience and behaviouristic perspective on emotions.
 You can find all the references at the bottom of this article.

 I don’t have “a point” about this subject.
 I’m full of questions, not certainties.
-But one thing I’m sure: There is a lot of misinformation and misunderstanding related to these subjects.
-So, I recommend you to search about it with critical thinking, questioning all professionals about academic references, and making some of the questions below.
-In the end, make your choice in which speech fits better for you.
+But one thing I’m sure of: There is a lot of misinformation and misunderstanding related to these subjects.
+So, I recommend you search about it with critical thinking, question all professionals about academic references, and make some of the questions below.
+In the end, choose which speech fits better for you.

-- Emotional states are generated by spatially and temporally characteristic patterns of neuronal (electrical) activity in the brain, together with associated changes in brain chemistry (hormones, neuromodulators, and such).
+Emotional states are generated by spatially and temporally characteristic patterns of neuronal (electrical) activity in the brain and associated changes in brain chemistry (hormones, neuromodulators, and such).

-- The major difference between the brains of people and animals is in the size and complexity of the cortex.
+The significant difference between the brains of people and animals is in the size and complexity of the cortex.

-- A number of researchers in the emotion area have adopted classification systems for emotions that suggest that there are typological differences, including hierarchical organization, for different kinds of emotions.
+Many researchers in the emotion area have adopted classification systems for emotions that suggest typological differences, including hierarchical organization, for different kinds of emotions.
 The nature of the criterion varies between researchers.
 There is no scientific consensus about it.

-- The modern neuroscience supports Darwin’s view on central emotion states in animals.
+Modern neuroscience supports Darwin’s view on central emotional states in animals.

-- An emotional state is composed of the observation of behavior, neuroscience measures, conscious experience and psychophysiology/endocrine measures.
+An emotional state consists of observing behavior, neuroscience measures, conscious experience, and psychophysiology/endocrine measures.

-- The neuroscientist Joseph Le-Doux (2012) suggested the “MAD” (Motivation, Arousal, and Drive) theory as a replacement of Darwin’s Central emotion state, classifying the emotions as subjective experiences.
+The neuroscientist Joseph Le-Doux (2012) suggested the “MAD” (Motivation, Arousal, and Drive) theory as a replacement for Darwin’s Central emotion state, classifying emotions as subjective experiences.

 Emotions and feelings:

-- Emotions and feelings are not the same things, although they are closely related.
-While emotions are functional states, feelings (or affects) emphasizes conscious experiences of something happening in one’s internal own body (feel tired or thirsty).
+Emotions and feelings are not the same, although they are closely related.
+While emotions are functional states, feelings (or affect) emphasize conscious experiences of something happening in one’s internal body (feeling tired or thirsty).

 Note: Psychologists, for example, see hunger as a motivational or a homeostatic state

-- Many philosophers distinguish between awareness and consciousness.
-Awareness is a form of perception while consciousness involves a special kind of self-awareness.
-Consciousness, in this view, involves a propositional awareness that it is I who am feeling or thinking
+Many philosophers distinguish between awareness and consciousness.
+Awareness is a form of perception, while consciousness involves special self-awareness.
+Consciousness, in this view, involves a propositional awareness that it is I who am feeling or thinking.